elouan50/DeepCompFedL/README.md

 <i>Note: use of such in-built interface is not recommanded, but I did it here for simplicity reasons.
 It would be better to build an API and a front-end application.</i>

+In the adapted strategy file `./deepcompfedl/strategy/DeepCompFedLStrategy.py`, in the `__init__()`, `aggregate_fit()` and `aggregate_evaluate()` methods you'll find `wandb` calls.
+It is very useful for reporting online the results of the experiments you in a very user-friendly interface.
+If you don't to use it, just comment the lines.
+If you do, you'll eventually need to connect your `wandb` account.
+I recommand to follow the documentation on the application own website.

 ## Run the project

 You have two possibilities to run the project: either via the native framework, or with an interface I implemented myself.